raalbiteri/1st-year-Java-Projects/README.md

 # 1st-year-Java-Projects
-Putting together a group of projects from this past school year @ Milwaukee School of Engineering
+Putting together a group of projects from this past school year at Milwaukee School of Engineering

 #1) Guitar Synthesizer
 -This is a sample of a Guitar Synthesizer created on our fifth Data Structure Lab practicing with Queues.
 Really turned out to be an